MI2CAST/MI2CAST/docs/micast_guideline.md

 The Evidence is a proof of the existence of the causal interaction (e.g, experimental technique, literature curation, computational method, etc).
 We recommend to use the [Evidence & Conclusion Ontology](http://www.evidenceontology.org/)

 ### Reference
-Publication identifier in which the causality statement has been highlighted.
+Publication identifier in which the causal statement has been highlighted.
 We recommend to provide the pubmed ID.
 It could also be a list of references, in that case, separate the different pubmed IDs with a vertical bar "|".

 ### Text
 Free text field that should contain the exact sentence from the reference where the causal interaction is mentionned.